wormhole-foundation/wormhole/SECURITY_CONTEXT.md

 in practice and the ability for an attacker to rug a contract they already controlled is not relevant to Wormhole's security.

+Findings that rely on an attacker-controlled token, and other users interacting with it are ineligible unless they impact the bridge itself.

-### Denial-of-service based on normal usage of a rate limiting mechanism
+### Denial-of-service based on linear usage of a rate limiting mechanism

 **Why this is accepted:**
 The token bridges have the Governor enabled.
 NTT implementations may use their own rate limiter.